Brian Tracy books and courses are great.

 - Identify Additional information you need to achieve your goal – The most successful people have more essential information than others.
 Make a list of all the information, skills, talents, abilities and experience will need then make a plan to learn, buy, borrow or attain these as quick as possible.

-- List all the people who’s help and co-operation you will require – To accomplish anything worthwhile you will need other people, people will help you accomplish your goals once you have shown them a willingness to help achieve theirs.
-Make a list and order it !
+- List all the people whose help and co-operation you will require – To accomplish anything worthwhile you will need other people, people will help you accomplish your goals once you have shown them a willingness to help achieve theirs.
+Make a list and order it!

 - Make the decision in advance that you will never give up ! – Back your goals and plans with persistence and determination.
 Never consider the possibility of failure.
 Never think about quitting, hold on no matter what happens.
 Of all qualities to develop your ability to persevere is the most important.